Bidarray

 Bidarray ([bidaʁaj]; Bidarrai) is a commune of the Pyrénées-Atlantiques department in southwestern France.
 It is located in the former province of Lower Navarre.
 Bidarray-Pont-Noblia station has rail connections to Saint-Jean-Pied-de-Port, Cambo-les-Bains and Bayonne.

 Located here is the Noblia bridge, a Roman bridge that spans the Nive.
 According to legend it was built by the Laminak or Sorginak (witches) in one night, earning it the nickname "the Bridge of Hell".

+Economy

+The municipality is part of the production area for the Irouléguy vineyards.
+The activity is mainly agricultural.
+Bidarray is also part of the designation area for Ossau-Iraty cheese.

+The purity of the waters of the Nive River has enabled the establishment of a fish farming activity.
+The river also allows for the practice of whitewater sports such as kayaking or rafting.
+A base has been established in the commune since 1991.
+Navigation is of moderate difficulty because most of its course consists of a succession of rapids and flat water stretches.